boardswarm/boardswarm/boardswarm/README.md

     provider: serial
 ```

-### Device Firmware Update provider (dfu)
+### Device Firmware Upgrade provider (dfu)

-Support for (DFU 1.1)[dfu] class specification.
+Support for (DFU 1.1)[dfu] USB class specification.
 DFU devices are autodetected
 via udev and are exposed as volumes.
 No provider specific parameters are
-expected and only one of this provier can exist.
+expected and only one of this provider can exist.

-Currently only write operations are support for DFU targets.
+Currently only write operations are supported for DFU targets.
 Committing these
-volumes will execute a usb detach followed by a reset.
+volumes will execute a USB detach followed by a reset.

 [dfu]: https://usb.org/document-library/device-firmware-upgrade-11-new-version-31-aug-2004